CEN-3073-KK/AES-Structural-Engineering/Business Analysis.md

 ### modes of system operation;

 The company is a firm that makes projects and produces products in the form of structural blueprints and consultations.
+Their business model are development and consultation serivces.

-The software product's mode will be for marketing, recritement, and user service.
+The software product's mode will be for marketing and user service.

 ### user classes and other involved personnel
 The prospective employees will be providing the data in the improved application.